splunk/public-o11y-docs/admin/user-management/roles/roles-and-capabilities-about.rst

   * - subscription usage and power user
     - All the capabilities of a power user, plus the ability to view the Subscription usage pages for the org.
   * - read_only and subscription usage
-    - All the capabilities of a read-only user, plus the ability to view the Subscription usage pages for the org.
+    - All the capabilities of a read-only user, plus the ability to view the subscription usage pages for the org.